NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/as-a-service/windows.md

     cloudflared.exe tunnel ingress validate
     ```

-13. In the Registry Editor, go to `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Cloudflared`.
+13. In the Registry Editor, go to `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Khulnasoftd`.

-14. In the Cloudflared registry entry, modify `ImagePath` to point to the `cloudflared.exe` and `config.yml` files.
+14. In the Khulnasoftd registry entry, modify `ImagePath` to point to the `cloudflared.exe` and `config.yml` files.
 Make sure that there are no extra spaces or characters while you modify the registry entry, as this could cause problems with starting the service.

     ```bash
-    C:\Cloudflared\bin\cloudflared.exe --config=C:\Users\%USERNAME%\.cloudflared\config.yml tunnel run
+    C:\Khulnasoftd\bin\cloudflared.exe --config=C:\Users\%USERNAME%\.cloudflared\config.yml tunnel run
     ```

-15. If the service does not start, run the following command from `C:\Cloudflared\bin`:
+15. If the service does not start, run the following command from `C:\Khulnasoftd\bin`:

     ```bash
     sc start cloudflared